 P3 - 5 bolts.
 You follow the water runnel a little further, then follow a pair of really cool, understated dikes to the next anchor.
 Again, you can follow the bolts.

 P4 - This is the business.
 4 bolts.
 Easy 5.7 for besting the roof and for the friction step-across stemming the water runnel, both of which can probably (but shouldn't) be avoided on easier terrain.
 Leave the belay heading for the "stepladder" in the roof.
 A balancey no-hand two-step gets you over the roof here, with a bomber cam right beneath you.
 You can get over the roof to the left more steeply (but with some hands) or to the right at a lower weakness, but for my money, I'd head up the steps.
 It's a lot of fun.
 Above here, head for the left-facing crescent/arch and climb this to a spot with a somewhat delicate stem across the water runnel.
 If you use protection in this arch, place it as far left as possible or you’ll add a lot of drag.
-Do the crux traverse, clip a bolt, and run up to the route's only semi-unpleasant semi-hanging belay.
+Do the crux traverse, clip a bolt, and run up to the route's only semi-unpleasant, semi-hanging belay.

-P5 - From the belay, climb up a few feet an clip a bolt (just one on this pitch), the run up the rest of the pitch on the left side of a giant "bellybutton" to some well-positioned chains at the end of the route.
+P5 - From the belay, climb up a few feet and clip a bolt (just one on this pitch), then run up the rest of the pitch on the left side of a giant "bellybutton" to some well-positioned chains at the end of the route.
 The angle eases off just as the rock becomes incredibly featured.
-Tie a couple of slipknots around the runnels to impress your friends, or just skip it if you're in a rush.
+Tie a couple of slipknots around the runnels for pro to impress your friends.
 You'll not fall on this pitch.
 Your grandmother would not fall on this pitch.

 From here either rap the route or scramble straight up third class boulders to increasingly low-angle rock that leads to the dome's summit.